 Car manufacturing in the region at the confluence of the Neckar and Sulm rivers dates back more than a century.
 The company that prompted the emergence of this industry was NSU.
 Starting out as the knitting machinery manufacturer Neckarsulmer Strickmaschinenfabrik, it merged with Auto Union GmbH in 1969.
 Audi NSU AUTO UNION AG changed its name to AUDI AG in 1985 and transferred its registered office to Ingolstadt.

 Likewise at the Neckarsulm site, Audi enshrined environmental production in the Audi Production System (APS) as one of its fundamental principles.
 Despite an increasing variety of models and growing production volumes, Audi has been able to reduce the specific energy requirement by around 20 percent in the last five years alone.
-Since 1995, the plant has been revalidated annually under the EU Eco-Management and Audit Scheme (EMAS).
-The Neckarsulm plant received the Volkswagen Energy Savings Award in 2012 for its various energy-saving measures.
+Since 1995, the Neckarsulm site has regularly been certified in accordance with the Eco-Management and Audit Scheme (EMAS) of the European Union, and it was once again certified in 2014.
+A key factor for certification is that evidence is provided of continual improvements in environmental protection.
+We therefore search for new solutions in many areas, for example to reduce energy consumption, CO2, dust and solvent emissions, and to increase waste recycling while minimizing total waste.
 Other examples of environmental protection in practice include environmentally aware motorsport using highly efficient diesel engines, energy recovery in the Engine Centre, and acoustically optimised test rigs.

 quattro GmbH: greater individuality